1349884366/Online-Banking-Systems-on-AWS/documents/Tutorial.md

 1. Click on the **orange** "Create Function" button.
 1. Open the **Upload from** drop-down menu.
 1. Click **.zip file** button.
-1. Click the **Upload** button, and then select "back-end.zip" to upload.
+1. Click the **Upload** button, and then select "lambda.zip" to upload.
 1. Click on the **"Permissions" tab**.
 1. In the "Execution role" box **click on the role**.
 A new browser tab will open.
 1. Click on "Add inline policy" on the right of the "Permissions policies" box.